Skip to main content

 • get_mac_address: Try to get MAC address for found IP = False

-• get_hostname: Try to get hostname for found IP via DNS (if there are multiple domains using the same IP, only the first is used) = False
+• get_hostname: Try to get hostname for the found IP via DNS (if there are multiple domains using the same IP, only the first is used) = False

 • threads: Number of ping threads = 128